shiofreecss/Gosei-Play/HEROKU_DEPLOYMENT.md

 - Verify that CORS is correctly configured on the Heroku server
 - Make sure the Socket.IO client version matches the server version
 - If connections work locally but not on Heroku, check network settings with `heroku features:enable http-routing`
+- For custom domain issues, verify DNS is properly configured with `dig svr-01.gosei.xyz`

 ### Game Sync Problems